21 Types of Insects in the Amazon Rainforest

 The males of this bug have an extensive set of pincers that resemble horns.

-They also have a black head and a brown or green body with black dots.
+They also have blackheads and brown or green bodies with black dots.
 On the other hand, the body of a female Hercules beetle is often dark brown to almost black.

 During the rainy season, mating takes place, and males typically compete with one another for the attention of females.